b-git-hub/cube_auto_deploy/README.md

     itsp_route_ip = Route to use to forward traffic to ITSP SIP gateway itsp_signalling_protocol = ITSP signalling protocol(udp/tcp)
     dial_peer_range = Dial-Peer numbering .
 It will ask for a single number and create 4 dialpeer 1 after another a.g 1000 will result in 1000,1001,1002 and 1003   being created

-# License
-Copyright (C) 2020 Brian McBride
-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software           Foundation, either version 3 of the License, or (at your option) any later version.
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
-You should have received a copy of the GNU General Public License along with this program.
-If not, see http://www.gnu.org/licenses/.